mysql/mysql-utilities/doc/man/mysqlprocgrep.rst

 .. option:: --server=<source>

-   connection information for the servers to search in the form:
+   Connection information for the servers to search in the form:
    <user>:<password>@<host>:<port>:<socket>
    The option may be repeated to form a list of servers to search.

 .. option:: --match-user=<pattern>

-   Match all rows where the **User** field matches pattern
+   Match all rows where the **User** field matches pattern.

 .. option:: --match-host=<pattern>

-   Match all rows where the **Host** field matches pattern
+   Match all rows where the **Host** field matches pattern.

 .. option:: --match-db=<pattern>

-   Match all rows where the **Db** field matches pattern
+   Match all rows where the **Db** field matches pattern.

 .. option:: --match-time=<pattern>

-   Match all rows where the **Time** field matches pattern
+   Match all rows where the **Time** field matches pattern.

 .. option:: --match-command=<pattern>

-   Match all rows where the **Command** field matches pattern
+   Match all rows where the **Command** field matches pattern.

 .. option:: --match-state=<pattern>